On Cloud X 3 review: The biomechanics of a true hybrid training shoe

 Myth vs Fact

 Fact: No shoe prevents injury on its own.
-Load management (how much you train) and biomechanics (how you move) are the primary drivers of injury; shoes are merely tools to assist.
+Load management (how much you train) and biomechanics (how you move) are primary drivers of injury risk.
+Shoes are tools that can help or hinder depending on the task and the person.

 Bottom line